invisibleacropolis-ops/RNGEN/data/monsters/monsREADME.md

 - **Textures and materials** – Skin, scale, fur, and exoskeleton descriptors, including colours and surface qualities.
 - **Anatomical modifiers** – Horn configurations, wing structures, tail types, sensory organs, and elemental infusions.

+Ready-made examples live under `data/monsters/templates/`.
+Copy the `monster_wordlist_template.tres` file to bootstrap a new list with weighting metadata already in place.

 Keep each list scoped to a single concept so Hybrid templates can mix and match descriptors without duplicating data.
 When curating entries, stick to lowercase tokens; Template and Hybrid strategies can capitalise or stylise as needed.

 ### Behaviour lexicon